FAQs for San Antonio Solar

 Federal Solar Tax Credit

-The federal tax credit, also known as the investment tax credit (ITC), covers up to 30 percent of your array.
-This credit is a dollar for dollar credit which means that you will get the full amount.
+The federal tax credit, also known as the investment tax credit (ITC), covers up to 26 percent of an array.
+This credit is a dollar for dollar credit, which means that you will get the full amount.

-It is, however, a credit and so you will only be able to use is to decrease the amount of federal taxes you owe.
-If you do not owe taxes you can not take advantage of this credit.
+It is, however, a credit, so customers can only use is to decrease the amount of federal taxes they owe.
+If the customer doesn’t owe taxes, they can’t take advantage of this credit.

 Texas Solar Property Exemption